RealCodeTips/realcodetips.github.io/_posts/2019-03-25-what-are-arrays.md

 title: "What are arrays?"
 date: 2019-03-25T18:10:00Z
 draft: false
-authors: ["Simon Drake", "Michel Engelen"]
+author: "Simon Drake"

 # post thumbnail
-image: "assets/images/post/what_are_arrays.jpg"
+image: "/assets/images/post/what_are_arrays.jpg"

 # meta description
 description: "Arrays are collections of data and can hold any data-type permitted by the language."